data-ui

 Example Model

-This example is from what’s assigned to the *model* variable in lisp/workbench.lisp.
+This example is from the *model* definition in lisp/model.lisp.

 (defparameter *model*